-Potable Water Supply
+Water Supply

-The potable water demand for the Proposed Action and alternatives was estimated utilizing unit water demand factors from the Water Supply Assessment prepared for the Westbrook Amendment to the Sierra Vista Specific Plan.
-These water factors are based on meter data from existing customers in Roseville.
-These factors were applied to the proposed land uses included in the Proposed Action and alternatives.
-Next estimated savings from planned water conservation measures were applied to arrive at the total demand for potable water.
+The potable water demand for the Proposed Action and alternatives was estimated utilizing unit water demand factors from the Water Supply Assessment prepared for the Sierra Vista Specific Plan.
+These water factors are based on meter data from existing customers in the City and County.
+These factors were applied to proposed land uses included in the Proposed Action and alternatives.
+Next reductions resulting from the use of recycled water for outdoor uses and estimated savings from planned water conservation measures were applied to arrive at the total demand for potable water.
 In calculating the water demand, a 2 percent factor was added to account for water system losses.
-Table 3.15-1 presents the estimated water demand for the Proposed Action and alternatives.
+Table 3.15-1, Water Demand at Buildout, presents the estimated water demand for the Proposed Action and alternatives.

-Table 3.15-1 Potable Water Demand at Buildout (Acre-Feet Per Year)
+Table 3.15-1 Water Demand at Buildout (Acre-Feet Per Year)